Potted Peppers For A Winter Harvest: 5 Easy Tips

 A potted pepper with a few or several ripe (colorful) peppers seems to stop growing.
 There might not be any new foliage or flowers visible on the plant.

 A plant’s goal in life is to make seeds for the next generation.
 So, the plant concentrates all its resources into maximizing seed viability.
 Growing new flowers would divide those resources, so, instead, the plant stops blooming.
-The products of photosynthesis are sent to the maturing fruits with their young seeds inside.
+The products of photosynthesis are sent to the existing maturing fruits with their young seeds inside.

 A week or two after those ripe fruits are harvested, you’ll once again see flower buds.
 If it’s near the middle of winter, though, the plants might not flower again until the days begin to substantially lengthen, around late winter.
-Pollinating the flowers in early spring guarantees fruiting before the potted peppers are returned, once again, to the summer garden.

 lunchbox peppers